• Skip to main content

 The Wizarding World of Harry Potter (Food, Drink, and First Impressions)

 This was the land I was most excited for.
 I'm a HUGE Harry Potter fan and even more so when it comes to the Fantastic Beasts series.
-I’m basically the female version of Newt Scamander, so when I saw this land was themed after 1920s France like in Crimes of Grindelwald, I knew I had to soak in every corner.
-The vibes?
-Immaculate and magical with little animatronic fantastic beast hiding in ever corner.
+I'm basically the female version of Newt Scamander, so when I saw this land was themed after 1920s France like in Crimes of Grindelwald, I knew I had to soak in every corner.
+The theming?
+Immaculate and magical with little animatronic fantastic beasts hiding in ever corner.

 Beverages & Cocktails: